 A New Jersey native, Patrick Guetti received his Bachelor’s and Master’s degrees at The Catholic University of America.
 Guetti received the ASF Birgit Nilsson Award at the 2014 Metropolitan Opera National Council Auditions.

 He has appeared at Philadelphia’s Academy of Vocal Arts (AVA) as Tom in Un Ballo in Maschera; the title role of Don Quixote; Prince Gremin and Zaretsky in Eugene Onegin; Don Basilio in Il Barbiere di Siviglia; Arkel in Pelléas et Mélisande; and Crespel and Wilhelm in Les Contes d’Hoffmann.
 He has also sung José Tripaldi in Osvaldo Golivjov’s Ainadamar with Opera Philadelphia; the Commendatore in Don Giovanni in Martina Arroyo’s Prelude to Performance program; Sarastro in Die Zauberflöte with the Bel Cantanti Opera Summer Festival and with The Catholic University of America.
-During the summers of 2013 and 2014 he was an Apprentice Artist with the Santa Fe Opera, and he is scheduled to sing the role of Fifth Jew in Salome at The Dallas Opera, fall 2014.
+During the summers of 2013 and 2014 he was an Apprentice Artist with the Santa Fe Opera.
+In the fall of 2014, he made his company debut with The Dallas Opera as Fifth Jew in Francesca Zambello’s production of Salome, with Deborah Voight singing the title role.
+The 2014-15 season will see Guetti cover roles in Tosca and The Passenger at Lyric Opera of Chicago before joining the Ryan Opera Center program in April 2015.

 $20 ($15 ASF Members)